melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 You should be able to use the "normal" unlock process by itself, wihtout the community app BS (the one descibed in the "good old MIUI days" section above).

+## Workarounds
+On some old Devices 9008 or MTK client might be able be unlock.
+Xiaomikey could also work on some devices.

 ## Android One

 * [**🔓️ Unlock Guide**](../../misc/generic-unlock.md)